Questions this article answers:

 Enterprise sales in 2019 is a lot like rush hour on an NYC subway: it’s noisy, it’s crowded, and when it stalls, no one really knows what’s going on.
 And just as the subways are getting worse, sales problems are growing and getting harder.
 New competitors, changing priorities, more decision-makers, and the sheer amount of noise buyers have to sift through in order to find the right solution—all of these factors are making sales teams’ jobs harder and harder.

 At the same time, we couldn’t help but wonder, are sales problems really growing, or does it just feel that way?
-To find out, we looked at the most relevant, up-to-date enterprise sales statistics from around the web and lay out some strategies for avoiding the weak spots.
+To find out, we looked at the most relevant, up-to-date enterprise sales statistics from around the web and lay out common sales mistakes and how to avoid them.

 Spoiler alert: it’s getting a lot harder.